 Tip.
 Be very liberal in your scoring, mark anything you think might be a spine.
 All annotations can be flagged as 'bad' using the right-click menu 'bad'.
 Bad objects stay in the database but are **not** included in the final analysis.
 As your datasets grow, marking putative spines with an annotation and then as bad allows you to return to a given image stack and see you already decided **not** to include a putative spine in your analysis.

-Use the Find Points Panel to visualize and connect objects between two timepoints.
-Find Points will generate an automatic guess for the best connections and allow you to set them manually.
+The Find Points panel will generate an automatic guess for the best connections and allow you to set them manually.
 This automatic guess is using the pivot point in your dendritic segment, if this pivot point does not correspond to a similar region of the segment between timepoints, the guess will be incorrect.

 This is the core of Map Manager and you will spend most of your time doing this.